 - Use standard Windows procedures to reset the ports to DHCP enabled.

 - "Install the loop-back adapter"

-- · "Identify adapters"
+- "Identify adapters"

 - "Set Rx/Tx Descriptors Value"

-- · "Reorder adapters"
+- "Reorder adapters"

+- "Set power management settings"

 When you receive an shared storage K2 Media Client from the factory, it has specialized network configuration, including a loopback adapter and two of the four Gigabit Ethernet ports configured as a teamed pair.